Search courses 👉

 3. Regular training and “upskilling” are a must for keeping current with market changes.

-Now more than ever, it is absolutely crucial that businesses and professionals alike ensure that their work reflects current best practices.
-Regular training ensures your teams are staying ahead of the competition.
-It keeps the business flexible to adapt quickly to changes in the market.
+Now more than ever, it's crucial for businesses and professionals to ensure their work reflects current best practices.
+Regular training not only helps your teams stay ahead of the competition but also ensures your business remains adaptable to market changes.

-In fact, skills are in such demand now that companies are more focused on hiring people for their skills rather than their industry experience or formal education.
-Keeping your people happy to stay means keeping their skills up to date.
+In fact, skills are in such high demand that companies are increasingly hiring for skills over industry experience or formal education.
+To keep your people happy and committed, it’s essential to keep their skills up to date.

 4. Training employees improves the entire business— performance, employer branding, and workplace experience.